linzhangUCA/assignment-robot_base/README.md

-# Homework Template
+# Homework 1: Assemble the robot
-This is a template for assignments in ENGR 3421, Robotics 1.
-> Edit `README.md` to give students instructions.
+Upload a picture of assembled robot to your assignment repository.